nevillegrech/gigahorse-toolchain/README.md

 ### Configuration

 Configuration options can be set in `bin/config.ini`.
-A default value and brief description of each possible value is provided in `src/default_config.ini`.
+A default value and brief description of each option is provided in `src/default_config.ini`.
 Any of these settings may be overridden with the `-c` flag in a `"key=value"` fashion.

 ### Example